-Mitigating the negative impacts of mass tourism on ecosystems along the Green Belt in Lithuania
+Mitigating the negative impacts of mass tourism on ecosystems along the Lithuanian Green Belt

-The project is implemented by the Lithuanian countryside tourism association (LCTA) from February 2025 to January 2026.
+The project was implemented by the Lithuanian countryside tourism association (LCTA) from February 2025 to January 2026.

 Challenge